Nissemanen/frukt/README.md

 print(matches) #output: []
 ```
 ### Integer
-An integer is a binary 32 bit value.
-What that means is that it can store a whole number with the range of `2^32`, which is 4 294 967 296. though to get negative numbers one bit is used, that means you have a range from `2^31` to `-2^31`, that is 2 147 483 648 to -2 147 483 648.
+An `int` is a 32 bit signed value.
+What that means is that it can store a whole number with the range from `-2^31` to `2^31`, that makes a range that is 4 294 967 296 large, that is 2 147 483 648 to -2 147 483 648.
 Integers are used when you want to store any size whole number.
 ### Float
+A `float` is a Floating point value using the IEEE-754 standard.
 Float is short for "Floating point value".
 Unlike a integer (`int`), a float can have decimals, this is due to it storing numbers with a binary exponent.
 What that means is that you can store numbers with decimals via using a negative exponent (example: `2.53e-2 = 0.0253`).
 Floats are used when a number needs decimal precision
 ### Long
-A long is like an integer but it can store massive numbers. `int`'s use 32 bits to store their data, and `long`'s use 64 bits, that's double the amount.
+A `long` is a 64 bit signed value.
+This means it can store numbers on a range from `-2^31` to `2^31`.
 ```gdscrip
 var my_large_number: long = 1e10 # "e" means exponent, so that is equal to `10^10` which is to large for a integer
 ```